jxom/cevoaustralia.github.io/content/case-study/seek-decrease-in-load-time.md

 # Benefits

-The improved responses from the Content Delivery Network reduced the average page load time of job postings by 20% within hours giving our clients customers a better front end User Experience.
-The findings were also documented and shared with the other clients delivery teams to ensure an improvement in future deployments.
+The improved responses from the Content Delivery Network reduced the average page load time of job postings by 20% within hours giving customers a better front end User Experience.
+The findings were also documented and shared with the all other delivery teams to ensure an improvement in future deployments.